doowb/dovetail/docs/quickstart.md

 // create an "application" to be pluggable var MyApp = function (options) {
   // make it an EventEmitter
   events.EventEmitter.call(this);

   // create a new instance of Dovetail
-	// passing in your application
-	this.dovetail = new Dovetail(this);
+  // passing in your application this.dovetail = new Dovetail(this);

   // automatically load plugins
-	this.dovetail.resolve('/path/to/plugins/*.js', options);
+  this.dovetail.resolve('/path/to/plugins/*.js');
 };

 require('util').inherits(MyApp, events.EventEmitter);